Vietnam.vn - Nền tảng quảng bá Việt Nam

 Before becoming billionaire Mai Hong Que, Mr. Nam Lai was just a poor boy in Vu Dong commune (Kien Xuong district, now Thai Binh city, Thai Binh province).
 To escape poverty, at the age of 13, he left Vu Dong for Hanoi.
 Alone in a strange city, he asked to be a servant for rich families.

-When the French boss had to return to his country, the young man Nam Lai was sent back to the judge Pham Gia Nung with the introduction: "This is a good person."
+When the French boss had to return to the country, the young man Nam Lai was sent back to the judge Pham Gia Nung with the introduction: "This is a good person for the job."

 From then on, Mr. Nam Lai was close to the judge.
 He was quick and intelligent, so the judge took him along on many occasions to meet guests.
-The judge's concubine even proudly showed off to guests that he was her husband's nephew, and considered him as her own child.
+The judge's concubine even proudly told guests that he was her husband's nephew, and considered him as her own child.

 Born into the Tran Dong A family, he was enlightened about the revolution very early.
-At the age of 16, he officially joined the revolution, becoming a commando soldier.
-With a credible background as the descendant of the judge Pham Gia Nung, he was sent to Saigon to work.
+At the age of 16, he officially joined the revolution, becoming a special soldier.
+With a credible background as a descendant of the judge Pham Gia Nung, he was sent to Saigon to work.
 However, to live openly in Saigon was not easy.

 After becoming husband and wife, thanks to Mrs. Chinh's support, the prestige of his wife's family with the government at that time as well as his own ingenuity, under the guise of Mai Hong Que, the "good servant" was trusted to be the main contractor, responsible for decorating the interior of the Independence Palace.